Use catalog datasets

 • Web—layers added to the catalog will be items from the active ArcGIS Online or ArcGIS Enterprise portal.

-6. Choose the location where the catalog dataset should be stored.
+6. Choose the location where the catalog dataset will be stored.

 Catalog datasets require a file geodatabase.
 This can either be the current project geodatabase (default), an existing local file geodatabase, or a new file geodatabase can be created by clicking the Create File Geodatabase button.
 Add Data